skiadas/FunctionalProgrammingCourse/notes/anonymous_functions.md

 3. Appending the list `[1, 2]` to the front of another list.
 4. Appending the list `[1, 2]` to the end of another list.
 5. Raising 2 to a given power.
+6. Prepending an element as the head to the list `[]`.
+7. Determining if a character is in the list/string `"0123456789abcdef"`.
+8.